How to Apply for a Patent to Protect Your Idea

 The key steps are:

 - First decide that a Patent is the protection that you really need.
 There are other forms of protection that may be more suitable and easier to get.
 Our page on protecting ideas explains more.
 Always keep your idea secret by using Confidentiality Agreements.
-You can get one from the Discovery Service.
+You can get one from the Enterprise Service.

 - Complete the application forms from the Patent Office.
 They need to include a description of your idea, labelled drawings, the claims that you are making about your invention and a summary of the idea called the abstract.
 If your patent is granted then it will run from the date of your application.
 This is known as the Priority Date.
 If someone submits the same idea after you, their patent may not be granted.
 You may need professional help from a Patent Attorney to write the claims for your idea, especially if your idea is complex.

 - Whilst you are waiting for your application to be processed continue to research the market and if necessary talk to potential manufacturers under a Confidentiality Agreement.
 You may need to modify your application or even submit a new one depending on what you find.

 The Patent Process